MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api-client-libraries.md

    AutoRest.exe -CodeGenerator CSharp -Modeler Swagger -Input rserver-9.0.1.json -Namespace MyNamespace
    ```

 You can now provide some custom headers and make other changes before using the generated client library stub.
+See the <a href="https://github.com/Azure/autorest/blob/master/docs/user/cli.md" target="_blank">Command Line Interface</a> documentation for details regarding different configuration options and preferences.

 <a name="authentication"></a>

-### Add Authentication Workflow Logic to Your Application
+### Add Authentication Workflow Logic

 Keep in mind that all APIs require authentication; therefore, all users must authenticate when making an API call using the `POST /login` API or through Azure Active Directory (AAD).